zijiangao/Google-Autocomplete/README.md

 ## Configure app

-Open `env` then add in your google api key.
-You will need to enable the following APIs & Services:
+Add `.env` file then add in your google api key, follow the env.sample provided.
+You will need to enable the following google APIs & Services:

 - Places API
 - Geocoding API